AI CRO

 How long should I run a SaaS pricing-page test?

 Minimum 14 days, minimum 1,000 conversions per variant, and 99% statistical significance.
 Shorter run lengths produce false winners that don't hold up at 90 days.
-Use Bayesian methods if you need faster results, but still cap at 99% credible interval.
+Use Bayesian methods if you need faster results, but still cap at the 99% credible interval.
+The peeking problem in A/B testing is well documented in the peer-reviewed literature, and 95%-significance early stops are the single largest source of rolled-back winners.

 Should I test pricing copy or pricing structure first?

 Structure.
-Copy changes typically lift conversion by 2-6%; structural changes (tier count, anchor placement, comparison table format) lift by 12-30%.
+Copy changes typically lift conversion by 2-6%.
+Structural changes (tier count, anchor placement, comparison table format) lift by 12-30%.
 Get the structure right, then optimise copy on top.
+Founders default to copy first because copy feels safer to change.
+The data says structure first, copy second.

 Does anchoring with a high Enterprise tier actually work in B2B SaaS?